This guide describes how to prepare your server for the installation of AtroCore Application. Please make sure your user

 sudo docker compose up -d

-container is finished.
+You will need to wait until build process for web container is finished.
 When all container are up and running, open

 your AtroPIM in browser and finish the WEB installation.
 Make sure that you've selected PostgreSQL database

-on Database configuration
+on Database configuration step.

 Additional Tips